ClementPerroud/Gym-Trading-Env/docs/source/index.rst

 Installation
 ---------------

 Crypto Trading Env supports Python 3.9+ on Windows, Mac, and Linux.
-You can install PyBroker using pip:
+You can install it using pip:

 .. code-block:: console